FOI Tracker

 • What are the costs of running weekend sessions?

-• Why are Torbay's waiting lists increasing due to RDE patient transfers?
+• Why are Torbay's waiting lists increasing due to RDE patient transfers - and why isn't this acknowledged?

 • Why can't RDE publish waiting time data that Torbay provides transparently?